 Dr Loyin Olotu-UmorenProject Manager

-Loyin is currently the Planning & Projects Manager in the Centre for Academic Development and Quality at NTU.
-She is responsible for the planning, execution and monitoring of this project.
-She has a research background, and experience of working in Higher Education both in research and in professional services roles.
+Loyin is the Head of School Operations at NTU’s Business School.
+She was responsible for the planning, execution and monitoring of this project.
+Loyin has a research background, and experience of working in Higher Education both in research and in professional services roles.

 Loyin is MSP Accredited (Foundation and Practitioner); MSP represents proven programme management best practices in the successful delivery of transformational change.
 Loyin is a visionary; she holds several leadership and management qualifications and is a Member of Chartered Management Institute and an Associate Member of the Institute of Leadership and Management.